Masmblr/mas01-Texture-Set/README.md

-# mas01 Texture Set - Unvanquished-Dev files (Level-Editor)
+# mas01 Texture Set - Unvanquished-Dev files

 These files are low-resolution and intended for developing maps for Unvanquished.
 For final in-game use, use the [binary](https://github.com/Masmblr/mas01-Texture-Set/releases/).